TacoDelPaco/BridgeX/README.md

 # BridgeX Modified
 I created this repository as a reference for anyone wanting to setup a BridgeX on a Raspberry Pi Zero 1.1/2 W, but theoretically it should work on just about anything.

-It basically is an upgrade to using [@abandonware/bleno](https://github.com/abandonware/bleno), [@abandonware/noble](https://github.com/abandonware/noble) and [@abandonware/bluetooth-hci-socket](https://github.com/abandonware/bluetooth-hci-socket) which allows NodeJS 12+ to be used inconjunction with the latest Raspbian OS.
+It basically is an upgrade to using [@abandonware/bleno](https://github.com/abandonware/bleno), [@abandonware/noble](https://github.com/abandonware/noble) and [@abandonware/bluetooth-hci-socket](https://github.com/abandonware/bluetooth-hci-socket) which allows NodeJS 12+ (I'm using 20.5.1 with [NVM](https://github.com/nvm-sh/nvm)) to be used inconjunction with the latest Raspbian OS.

 I will try to document my process and guide through the installation, feel free to message me if you have any questions.
 I will also make quality of life changes throughout the codebase, as there is a lot of unneccesary or unused portions.